imgrant/fit2tcx/README.md

 Options set for trt2import apply to the whole import operation, which might involve multiple FIT files. e.g. whether the footpod calibration factor is read from the watch or manually specified, it applies to all the FIT files imported at that time.
 If individual FIT files were recorded with different factors, this will therefore not be correct.

 ### Default Programs Editor
-The most useful application of trt2import is in conjunction with [Default Programs Editor](http://www.defaultprogramseditor.com/), where an autoplay handler can be set up for use with unknown USB devices, enabling one-click import and conversion of FIT files when the Timex Run Trainer 2.0 is connected to the PC.
+A useful application of trt2import is on Windows, in conjunction with [Default Programs Editor](http://www.defaultprogramseditor.com/), where an autoplay handler can be set up for use with unknown USB devices, enabling one-click import and conversion of FIT files and upload to Garmin Connect when the Timex Run Trainer 2.0 is connected to the PC.